 Many of us order items online and expect them to be ‘just delivered’.
-Unfortunately not every delivery is the same.
-When ordering your product check the ‘shipping/delivery’ and clarify the fine print.
+Unfortunately, not every delivery is the same.
 Even though your order is accepted and shipped, the driver may not be able to get it right to your front door.

 How do I check for damages?

-Upon receiving, be sure to check all the address label and confirm that the shipment was truly intended for you.
+Upon receiving it, be sure to check all the address labels and confirm that the shipment was truly intended for you.
 Count the parcels and make sure you received all the packages included with your shipment.
 Most often it will say Box 1 of something.
-Walk around the packages, check for corner damages, dents, rips and most of all are all the staples and tape still secured tightly to the package.
+Walk around the packages, check for corner damages, dents, rips and most of all all the staples and tape still secured tightly to the package.
 Turn the package over and repeat.